Fuel injection: 1980s–present: digital electronics and common-rail injection

 Prior to 1979, the electronics in fuel injection systems used analogue electronics for the control system.
 The Bosch Motronic multi-point fuel injection system (also amongst the first systems where the ignition system is controlled by the same device as the fuel injection system) was the first mass-produced system to use digital electronics.
 The Ford EEC-III single-point fuel injection system, introduced in 1980, was another early digital fuel injection system.
 These and other electronic manifold injection systems (using either port injection or throttle-body injection) became more widespread through the 1980s, and by the early 1990s they had replaced carburettors in most new petrol-engined cars sold in developed countries.

 The aforementioned injection systems for petrol passenger car enginesexcept for the 1954–1959 Mercedes-Benz 300 SLall used manifold injection (i.e. the injectors located at the intake ports or throttle body, instead of inside the combustion chamber).
 This began to change when the first mass-produced petrol direct injection system for passenger cars was a common rail system introduced in the 1997 Mitsubishi 6G74 V6 engine.
-The first common-rail system for a passenger car diesel engine was the Fiat Multijet straight-four engine, introduced in the 1999 Alfa Romeo 156 1.9 JTD model.
+The first common-rail system for a passenger car diesel engine was the 1997 model Alfa Romeo 156 2.4 JTD.
+The five-cylinder turbodiesel featured a high-pressure direct injection system developed by the Fiat Group and Magneteti Marelli and made by Bosch.

 Since the 2010s, many petrol engines have switched to direct-injection (sometimes in combination with separate manifold injectors for each cylinder).
 Similarly, many modern diesel engines use a common-rail design.

 Stratified charge injection was used in several petrol engines in the early 2000s, such as the Volkswagen 1.4 FSI engine introduced in 2000.
 However, the stratified charge systems were largely no longer in use by the late 2010s, due to increased exhaust emissions of gasses and particulates, along with the increased cost and complexity of the systems.